jfrog/terraform-provider-xray/docs/resources/ignore_rule.md

 - `component` (Block Set) List of specific components to ignore.
 Omit to apply to all. (see [below for nested schema](#nestedblock--component))
 - `cves` (Set of String) List of specific CVEs to ignore.
 Omit to apply to all.
 - `docker_layers` (Set of String) List of Docker layer SHA256 hashes to ignore.
 Omit to apply to all.
 - `expiration_date` (String) The Ignore Rule will be active until the expiration date.
 At that date it will automatically get deleted.
+The rule with the expiration date less than current day, will error out.
 - `licenses` (Set of String) List of specific licenses to ignore.
 Omit to apply to all.
 - `operational_risk` (List of String) Operational risk to ignore.
 Only accept 'any'
 - `policies` (Set of String) List of specific policies to ignore.
 Omit to apply to all.